jessepav/lacygoill-wiki-backup/awk/sed.md

     #!/usr/bin/sed -fn
     /usr/bin/sed: couldn't open file n: No such file or directory~

+Maybe the  first command fails because  the shell only splits  the command after the path to the  binary; so, it passes the space between `-n`  and `-f` to `sed` which doesn't recognize it as a valid option.

+The last 2 commands  fail because you can't control where  the shell will insert the path to the script; it's always at the very end.
+So, ` -n` and `n` are parsed as the path to a script, which here is not found.

 ## I have a script which doesn't output anything, even though I don't invoke it with `-n`.
 It should!